16 website metrics to track for growth

 How to Analyze Device Type

-Device-type metrics can help you improve the customer experience for visitors.
-Whether they're using a mobile phone, tablet, or desktop computer, Mac or PC, this data can give you a clearer picture of your users' wants and needs.
+I typically take a look at the current split between mobile phone, tablet, or desktop computer, Mac or PC, to get a clearer picture of the users' wants and needs.

 Device types can impact conversion, buyer journey flow, and more.
-Besides tracking your most popular device types, be sure to check other metrics like bounce rate or CTA clicks.
-This comparison can help you see how device type is impacting your numbers.
+Besides tracking my most popular device types, I always check other metrics like bounce rate or CTA clicks.
+This comparison can help me see how device type is impacting my numbers.

 How to Track Device Type